 The Charminar is a square structure with each side measuring 20 meters in length, with four grand arches each facing a fundamental point that opens into four streets.
 The south Western Minaret was struck once in a lightning and was damaged fully.
 The damaged portion was re-built.

 The mosque is at the western end of the roof.
 Four clocks were added on the four sides in the late 18th century.

 Charminar and surrounding roads are famous for jewelry stores selling Hyderabad pearl decorated ladies bangles, ear rings, chains etc. Traditional foods are also available at Charminar.
 There used to be around 15000 shops at Charminar, in its heydays.

 How Do I Go to Charminar ?

 Charminar is located in the heart of Hyderabad city.
 The city is well connected by roads to the rest of India.
 Hyderabad railway station is a major station in India.
-Hyderabad international airport on the outskirts of the city, is well connected to the rest of the world.
+Hyderabad international airport is on the outskirts of the city.

 Tourist Places in Hyderabad